Open-and-Sustainable/prismAId/user_manual/manual.md

 model = ""
 temperature = 0.2
 batch_execution = "no"
+tpm_limit = 0
 ```
-- The [project.llm] section includes parameters for managing the use of the LLM:
+- The `[project.llm]` section includes parameters for managing the use of the LLM:
-  - provider: Currently irrelevant as only OpenAI is supported.
+  - `provider`: Currently irrelevant as only OpenAI is supported.
-  - api_key: The API key can be specified here for tracking project-specific keys.
+  - `api_key`: The API key can be specified here for tracking project-specific keys.
 If not provided, the software will look for the key in environment variables.
-  - model: Determines the model to use.
+  - `model`: Determines the model to use.
 Options are:
     - Leave empty `''` for cost optimization (automatically selects the cheapest model based on token limits).
     - `gpt-4o` or `gpt-4-turbo` or `gpt-3.5-turbo` for specific model selection.
-  - temperature: A value between 0 and 1 to control randomness.
+  - `temperature`: A value between 0 and 1 to control randomness.
 A lower value ensures replicability and accurate responses.
-  - batch_execution: Not yet supported.
+  - `batch_execution`: Not yet supported.
 Once implemented, it will allow running API calls with a delay for cost savings.
 Results will need to be retrieved from the OpenAI platform differently.
+  - `tpm_limit`: Specifies the maximum number of tokens per minute that can be processed.
+The default value is `0`, which indicates that there is no delay in processing prompts by prismAId.
+If set to a non-zero value, this parameter should reflect the minimum tokens per minute allowed by the OpenAI API for your specific model(s) and user tier.
+To determine the appropriate TPM limit for your use case, consult the TPM limits section in the [OpenAI API documentation](https://platform.openai.com/settings/organization/limits).

 ### Section 2 'Prompt' Details
-The "prompt" section is aimed at defining the building blocks of the prompt, ensuring high accuracy in information extraction and minimizing hallucinations and misinterpretations.
+The `[prompt]` section is aimed at defining the building blocks of the prompt, ensuring high accuracy in information extraction and minimizing hallucinations and misinterpretations.

 #### Logic of the Prompt Section
 - The prompt section allows the user providing clear instructions and context to the AI model.